raliaskarov/cheatsheets/linux_commands.md

 ```
 nmcli con delete [CONNECTION_NAME]
 ```
-Replace [CONNECTION_NAME] with the name of the connection you want to delete.
+Replace [CONNECTION_NAME] with the name of the connection you want to delete.udo paccache -r

 ## 4. Working with VPN:
 If you use VPNs, nmcli can manage those connections as well.